mulle-cc/mulle-genstrings/README.md

 for other language projects.
 This will ensure, that old translations will not be overwritten and new keys are added.

+### -a option: append only

+Only useful in conjunction with the -m option, this will not overwrite previous values for keys.

 ### -f option: force output

 If mulle-genstrings doesn't find any localizable strings, no output will be